Underpin-WP/underpin/README.md

 One _powerful_ feature this plugin comes with is a series of pre-built settings fields classes.
 When used with the template loader, these fields make it easy to generate form fields using the `place` method.

-## Initial Setup

-`composer require alexstandiford/underpin`

-Include the composer autoloader

-Start registering things to Underpin via loaders as mentioned above.

-### Recommended step - set up your own service provider
-This makes it possible to create your own loader registries, and makes it possible to better tailor your plugin to your needs.
-Check out the [Theme](https://github.com/alexstandiford/underpin-theme-boilerplate) and [Plugin](https://github.com/alexstandiford/underpin-plugin-boilerplate) boilerplates that use Underpin to see how this works.

 ## Working With Scripts